 The Nikon D500 is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in January 2016 and is equipped with an APS-C sensor.
 It offers a resolution of 20.7 megapixel.

 Is the Nikon D500 a good camera?
-The D500 has a Camera Elo of 2817.
-This very strong rating puts it among the elite group of camera grand masters.
-The D500 ranks among the top 10 percent of all digital single lens reflex cameras.
+The D500 has a Camera Elo of 2815.
+This rating puts the D500 among the top 10 percent of all digital single lens reflex cameras.
 In terms of its sensor size category (APS cameras), the D500 also ranks among the top 10 percent.

 |Digital single lens reflex|

 |20.7 MP, APS-C Sensor|